TrueBlocks/trueblocks-docs/content/blog/medium-posts/029-Counting-Shit-on-Ethereum.md

 make
 ./bin/simple

-You should get some data for block 3,500,000 (assuming your node is synced that far). **Note:** if you don’t want to run your own node, you can edit a file called `~/.quickBlocks/quickBlocks.toml` and set the `rpcProvider` option to a remote node such as Infura.
+You should get some data for block 3,500,000 (assuming your node is synced that far). **Note:** if you don’t want to run your own node, you can edit a file called `$CONFIG/trueblocks.toml` and set the `rpcProvider` option to a remote node such as Infura.
 Be warned, though, if you do you will probably get locked out due to hitting their servers too hard — this is one of the benefits of running your own node — no rate limiting.

 #### A Quick Review of the Sample Code

 Open the file`./samples/count_shit/simple.cpp` with your editor.
 It will look something like this:

 ![](/blog/medium-posts/img/029-Counting-Shit-on-Ethereum-001.png)
-undefined

 A few things to notice: